 - Chronic Migraine

 If you have been designated as the marijuana caregiver for a medial cannabis patient, then you are qualified under the marijuana law in the state of California.
 As a caregiver, you can administer marijuana to the patient.
 You can buy marijuana for the patient and you can transport it from the marijuana dispensary to the patient without getting in trouble legally.
 You can possess up to eight ounces of marijuana, but it has to be dried.
-You can cultivate six mature plants or twelve immature plants in the state of California.
+Also, you can cultivate six mature plants or twelve immature plants in the state of California.

 If you are interested in becoming a marijuana caregiver, you must know what the law requires.
 To do so, you may need to attend the Cannabis Training University in order to learn more.
 Enroll in a course today.